HectorXDiaz/DoSTFG/README.md

 ## Requirements

-Linux and Python modules requirements
 - Linux system
 > **Note:** The system has been tested exclusively on Debian 11; therefore, it cannot be guaranteed to work on another Linux distribution.
+- Python 3.11
-- InfluxDB to store the data
+- InfluxDB
--

 ## Installation
 The installation file requires **execute permissions** and must be run with **sudo**.